kevinmartell91/small-mern-app/README.md

-# Small mern app
+# Small MERN app with GraphQL

-## This small mern app will be created in the following order.
+## This small MERN app will be created in the following order.

 - [x] 1.
 Create a Node server